ziyandababela/ziyandababela/README.md

 - Processed and prepared temporal datasets for accurate modelling.
 - Evaluated forecasting performance and refined models for improved accuracy.

-## Open to Opportunities
-I am open to:
-- Freelance data analytics projects
-- Dashboard and reporting work
-- SQL and data cleaning tasks

 ## Connect with Me
 - [LinkedIn Profile](https://www.linkedin.com/in/ziyandambulawa)